 One of the most talked-about Impossible Burgers in the area is at Umami Burger, a chain of burger restaurants that has a great selection of sandwiches and sides.
 At the Marina District location, your Impossible Burger is served with caramelized onions, miso-mustard, house spread, dill pickles, lettuce, tomato and American cheese.
 The SoMa location's creation isn't much different, but begs to be tried.
-You can get to the Marina District by taking the 22 Muni Bus to Fillmore and Union Streets.
-The SoMa location is just off the Second and King Streets Muni stop on the N or T light rail.
+You can get to the Marina District by taking the 22 Muni Bus to Fillmore and Union streets.
+The SoMa location is just off the Second and King streets Muni stop on the N or T light rail.

 West of Pecos (550 Valencia St.)

 This southwestern saloon in the Mission takes the Impossible Burger across the border by offering Impossible Tacos.
 They're served with butternut squash puree, crema, pepitas, and scallions.
-It's just around the corner from the 16th Street BART station, and it makes for a great place to start a self-guided food tour of the Mission.
+It's just around the corner from the 16th St. BART station, and it makes for a great place to start a self-guided food tour of the Mission.

 Looking for more dining options in San Francisco?
 Check out all of our partner bars and restaurants around the city.